 Don’t forget to keep an eye on the tagged transaction count in the top right-hand corner of your QuickFile statement.
 This will allow you to visually see how many of your transactions still need to be tagged.
 You can even click on the tick boxes next to the count to hide or show tagged or untagged transactions.

 Do you have many repeat payments to suppliers, bank transfers or client receipts?
 If so you may want to set up some auto-tagging rules on your account to fully automate the bank tagging process.

 Auto-tagging works by allowing you to match transactions that either start with, contain or end with a particular name/reference.
 You can then tell QuickFile how such matching items should be tagged.

-Ideally, you should keep your bank transactions tagged from one month to the next.
-At the end of a given month, it is advisable to import your most recent bank statement information and to tag the transactions there and then.
-A more accurate answer to this question however will depend on how many transactions occur in your business within a given month.
+If you aren’t able to setup a bank feed we’d recommend that you import your most recent bank statement information every month at the most and to bulk tag those transactions.
 If you only have a handful of transactions to process in one month you may want to complete this process on a quarterly basis.

 Whatever you decide please bear in mind two things:

 You will only be able to obtain useful reporting information when the corresponding period is brought up to date.

 You must ensure that all transactions have been tagged within three months following your year-end date (for Limited Companies).
 This will give our accountants ample time to prepare your annual accounts.